PTAB

 Ground 2: Obviousness over Grieshaber in view of Spiegel - Claims 2, 9, 10, 17-19, 25, and 32-37 are obvious over Grieshaber in view of Spiegel.

-- Expectation of Success: A POSITA would have had a high expectation of success, as the combination involved applying a known surgical technique to a known type of implant to address a well-documented problem in ophthalmology.
+• Expectation of Success: A POSITA would have had a reasonable expectation of success because the combination involved applying a known surgical technique (from Spiegel) to a known type of implant (from Grieshaber) to address a well-understood physiological problem.

 4. Key Claim Construction Positions

-- "non-tubular" (claims 1, 12, 21, 24): Petitioner proposed this term means "not enclosed along its length."
-This construction was based on the specification contrasting "tubular" with open, "trough-like" channels and was central to arguing that Grieshaber's web-and-recess design meets the limitation.
+• "Non-tubular" (claims 1, 12, 21, 24): Petitioner proposed this term means "not enclosed along its length."
+This construction was central to the argument that Grieshaber's implant—comprising longitudinal webs with large gaps between them—meets the claim limitation, distinguishing it from a fully enclosed, solid-walled tube.

-- "non-luminal" (claims 32, 38): Petitioner proposed this term means "not having an enclosed space or cavity."
-This was based on the specification associating "lumens" with enclosed spaces within tubular elements.
-This construction allowed Grieshaber's open structure, which lacks a fully enclosed cavity, to be characterized as "non-luminal."
+• "Non-luminal" (claims 32, 38): Petitioner proposed this term means "not having an enclosed space or cavity."
+Similar to the "non-tubular" construction, this interpretation allowed Petitioner to argue that Grieshaber’s open-frame structure, which lacks a continuous enclosed internal cavity, satisfies the claim language.

 5. Key Technical Contentions (Beyond Claim Construction)